Quantum Machine Learning with Classiq

 _LEARNING_RATE = 1

-# choosing our data
+# choosing the data

 data_loader = DATALOADER_NOT

-# choosing our loss function
+# choosing the loss function

 loss_func = nn.L1Loss() # Mean Absolute Error (MAE)

-# choosing our optimizer
+# choosing the optimizer

 optimizer = optim.SGD(model.parameters(), lr=_LEARNING_RATE)

-Step 3 - Train & Evaluate
+Step 3 - Train and Evaluate

 from torch.utils.data import DataLoader